Pete's on Twitter... make my day and send me a Tweet !!

 Read our site carefully.
 Look at the cavity wall insulation pages.
 Be careful.
 Don't just insulate because the Green Deal says (or did say!!) you can!

 Pete's on BBC Radio 4 now!

-Damp houses and failed Cavity Wall Insulation are becoming big news.
+Damp houses and failed Cavity Wall Insulation are big news.
 Pete recently did an interview on BBC Radio 4 - You and Yours - which investigated a case history of failed cavity wall insulation.
-You and Yours - Cavity Wall Insulation This is only the tip of the iceberg, in which thousands of homes are becoming wet and cold as a result of sopping wet insulation pumped into cavities which are simply not suitable for insulation.
+You and Yours - Cavity Wall Insulation This is the tip of the iceberg, in which thousands of homes are becoming wet and cold as a result of sopping wet insulation pumped into cavities not suitable for insulation.
 Cavity insulation DOES work, but only in properly designed modern brick wall construction.
 See our pages on Cavity Insulation for more information.

-If you have possible failed Cavity Wall Insulation, please contact us with all the details and we will pass this to the BBC, and other interested bodies so that action can be taken.
+If you have possible failed Cavity Wall Insulation, please contact us with all the details and we will pass this to the BBC, and CIVALLI (the CWI victims group) so that action can be taken.

 And the latest from Jeff Howell at the Telegraph: 3 million homes with failed cavity insulation?
 Government cover up?
 Oh come on - the Government doesn't do things like that Jeff!
 According to CIVALLI, the failure rate of CWI is increasing rapidly - and yes - there IS a huge cover up.

 High Technology and Old Houses

-Our new Thermal Imaging Camera - which apart from costing a lot of Pete's hard earned money, is helping us to map dampness in old houses.
-We can now show thermal images which demonstrate where cold areas are encouraging condensation.
-We are also studying thermal performance of insulation, and working out how to ensure that houses don't lose heat through 'cold bridging' - gaps in insulation, damp walls, and small holes in the building fabric.
+Our Thermal Imaging Cameras help us to map dampness in old houses.
+We take thermal images which demonstrate where cold areas are encouraging condensation.
+We also study thermal performance of insulation, and show how to ensure that houses don't lose heat through 'cold bridging' - gaps in insulation, damp walls, small holes in the building fabric, and around window reveals.